m3y54m/Embedded-Engineering-Roadmap/README.md

 #### 🔵 CMake

+CMake and Make are both tools for building software applications.
+CMake is a meta-build system that generates Makefiles, which are then used by Make to build the software.
+CMake is more versatile and cross-platform than Make, and it is becoming the more popular choice for modern software development.

 - [🔘 CMake Tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)
 - [🔘 How to CMake Good (YouTube Playlist)](https://youtube.com/playlist?list=PLK6MXr8gasrGmIiSuVQXpfFuE1uPT615s)

 #### 🔵 Bash Scripting

+Bash scripting serves as a powerful tool in embedded systems development, enabling developers to automate repetitive tasks, handle complex configurations, and manage the embedded system's environment effectively.
+Bash scripting is a Linux-specific tool that is not natively integrated into Windows.
+However, it can be accessed via the Windows Subsystem for Linux (WSL).

 - [🔘 Bash scripting cheatsheet](https://devhints.io/bash)
 - [🔘 Bash Scripting Tutorial for Beginners](https://www.youtube.com/watch?v=tK9Oc6AEnR4)

 #### 🔵 Docker

+Docker containers provide a consistent and isolated environment for building software applications.
+This can help to improve the reproducibility of builds and reduce the risk of errors.
+Docker also makes it easier to share build environments, which can save time and effort for developers.

 - [🔘 Docker Docs](https://docs.docker.com/get-started/)
 - [🔘 Docker Cheat Sheet](https://dockerlabs.collabnix.com/docker/cheatsheet/)